 3. Fresh Vegetables: A Variety is Key

-Fresh vegetables should make up about 10-15% of your guinea pig’s diet.
-These provide essential vitamins and minerals and also add variety to their diet.
-Some great vegetable options for guinea pigs include romaine lettuce, bell peppers, cucumbers, and carrots.
-It’s important to introduce new vegetables slowly and in small quantities to avoid any digestive upset.
+Fresh vegetables should comprise about 10-15% of your guinea pig’s diet.
+They provide essential vitamins and minerals.
+Some good choices include romaine lettuce, bell peppers, cucumbers, and carrots.
+It’s best to introduce new vegetables gradually and in small amounts to prevent any digestive upset.

 4. Fresh Fruits: In Moderation